max-muoto/typing-deprecated-pep/spec.md

 ## Motivation

 [PEP 702](https://peps.python.org/pep-0702/) already lays a lot of the underyling context on why library developers might want to deprecate certain parts of their APIs, and the existing mechanisms for doing so.
-However, the functionality here explicitly left out the abliity to deprecate constants, return-types, and parameters.
-As it states:
+However, the functionality here explicitly left out the ability to deprecate constants, return-types, and parameters.
+As PEP 702 states:

 > For deprecating module-level constants, object attributes, and function parameters, a Deprecated[type, message] type modifier, similar to Annotated could be added.
 However, this would create a new place in the type system where strings are just strings, not forward references, complicating the implementation of type checkers.
 In addition, my data show that this feature is not commonly needed.